Yuss76A/hangman/README.md

 * The **requests** library was utilized in the game, with words carefully crafted around an espionage theme to enhance the immersive experience.
 * The **random** module was used to select words unpredictably from the list of options.

+## Credits

+- [CodeInstitute](https://codeinstitute.net/ "Code Institute") I am deeply grateful to the Code Institute and its dynamic Slack community of tutors and mentors.
+Your ongoing support, expert guidance, and encouragement have been vital to my educational journey and the successful completion of this project.
+Your commitment has greatly enhanced my learning experience.

+- I would also like to express my gratitude to my amazing wife Fatty and my little brother Mett for their invaluable testing and feedback.

+- A big thank you to my mentor, [Iuliia Konovalova](https://github.com/IuliiaKonovalova), for her guidance and support throughout this project.
+Your mentorship made all the difference!

+- [GitHub](https://github.com/) A sincere acknowledgment to the creators of GitHub.
+Their platform has transformed the way we collaborate and learn in coding, serving as more than just a tool—it has been a key driver in my growth as a developer.